 - A neutral financial expert: If the parties agree to hire a financial expert, his/her function is to be an objective adviser who organizes necessary financial documentation and information for the team; assists clients and lawyers in generating options and understanding current and future financial impacts of each option; provides compilations and projections as needed; and assists the clients in education of various financial issues related to a divorce.

 - Child specialist: If the parties agree to hire a child specialist, his/her role is to provide a safe place for the children to share their stories, ask questions and discuss their concerns.
 They also help parents understand what their children are experiencing while providing positive suggestions, parenting education on child development, and insight on separation and divorce issues.
 They also facilitate parental communication, and help the parents create a workable parenting plan that meets the needs and interests of their children.

 Start Building Your Team Today

-Resolving your divorce through collaborative methods begins with contacting our Rocklin/Folsom law offices by dialing 916-780-0848.
+Resolving your divorce through collaborative methods begins with contacting our Rocklin, Folsom or Roseville law offices by dialing 916-780-0848.
 You may also send us an email via our online contact form.